Troubleshooting MariaDB Problems¶

 To enable automatic schema updates, set MARIADB_AUTO_UPGRADE

-to a non-empty value in your docker-compose.yml
+to a non-empty value in your compose.yaml

 as shown in our config example: